DevOpsDays Chicago 2019 is over! But the CFP for the 2020 event is open at https://www.papercall.io/devopsdays-chicago-2020!

 From fledgling startups to established industry, the Midwest is home to a large, vibrant technology community.
 Chicago, in particular, has been a flurry of activity in the past several years, drawing attention from around the globe.

 DevOpsDays Chicago brings development, operations, QA, InfoSec, management, and leadership together to discuss the culture and tools to make better organizations and products.
-The 2018 event will be the fifth time we have held DevOpsDays Chicago, and it should be bigger and better than ever before!
+The 2019 event will be the sixth time we have held DevOpsDays Chicago, and it should be bigger and better than ever before!

-The format of DevOpsDays Chicago includes a single track of 30-minute talks in the morning of each event, followed by Ignite talks (5 minutes, auto-forwarding).
+The format of DevOpsDays Chicago includes a single track of 30 minute talks in the morning of each day, followed by Ignite talks (5 minute, auto-forwarding).
 We spend the rest of the afternoon in Open Spaces, which are considered a key portion of the event.

 The Call for Proposals is your chance to be a more active part in the conference, and place your mark on the DevOps community.
 We encourage a wide range of original material, with a focus on new presenters.
 We currently are not accepting vendor submissions.

 Types of accepted proposals:

 - Ignite Sessions: An Ignite talk presented during the Ignite sessions (scheduling varies).
 These are 5 minutes talks with slides auto-advancing every 15 seconds (20 slides total).

 - Presentations: A 30-minute talk presented to the entire conference audience, usually in the mornings.